TheMrityunjayPathak/SuperMarketSalesAnalysis/README.md

 Hello Everyone,

-Here is My EDA Project based on Super Market Sales Dataset where I analyzed the Data by using Matplotlib and Seaborn.
+Here is My EDA Project based on Super Market Sales Analysis where I analyzed the Data by using Matplotlib and Seaborn.

 ## Dataset